-Center Proposal: Institutions contemplating a proposal for a Center are required to make early contact with one of the ATE Lead Program Directors to discuss their ideas.
+Center Proposal: Two-year IHEs contemplating a proposal for a Center are strongly encouraged to make early contact with one of the ATE Lead Program Directors to discuss their ideas.

-Typically, ATE Centers will be led by recognized leaders in a particular field or technology, based on significant prior efforts.
-Prior efforts include the successful completion of several projects that lead to the expertise and experience needed to lead an ATE Center.
+ATE Centers will be led by experienced leaders in the proposed field or technology.
+This may include a record of teaching and faculty professional development in the disciplinary area and/or prior work in the industry.
+Center PIs are expected to demonstrate prior successful completion of ATE projects.
 Center proposals must build upon prior efforts of both project personnel and others in the field.